Epilepsy is a chronic brain disorder that affects people all over the world.

 - Tumors, cancer and other occupants of space.

 - Degenerative disorders: Alzheimer’s disease and other degenerative disorders are the cause of seizures.

 - Infectious diseases: Should be considered in all age groups as potentially reversible causes of seizures.

-Electroencephalography (EEG) may support the clinical diagnosis of epilepsy, providing a guide for prognosis and helping to classify seizure disorder.
+Electroencephalography (EEG) may support the clinical diagnosis of this illness, providing a guide for prognosis and helping to classify seizure disorder.
 Classification of the disorder is important in determining the most appropriate anticonvulsant drug to begin treatment with.
-In patients with epilepsy, drug therapy is prescribed in order to prevent further attacks and is generally continued until there have been no seizures for at least 2 years.
+In patients with this disease, drug therapy is prescribed in order to prevent further attacks and is generally continued until there have been no seizures for at least 2 years.